geanemr/geanemr/README.md

 I'm Geane, passionate about creating engaging web applications and always eager to learn new technologies.

-- 🧑‍🎓 Bachelor's in Business Administration
+- 🎓 Bachelor's in Business Administration
 - 👩‍💻 Studying System Analysis and Development at Estácio
-- 💻 Completed the Front-End Web Development Bootcamp at Laboratória Brasil.
+- 💻 Completed the Front-End Web Development Bootcamp at Laboratória Brasil
+- 🛠️ Working as a Software Developer at Trindtech

 ## 🛠️ Technologies and Tools